 - To read more Rasta beliefs and principles click here.

-believe me if you live in America, it may happen often that you are the only one in the room who is Rastafari.
+Believe me if you live in America, it may happen often that you are the only one in the room who is Rastafari.
 A lot of this will depend on your life style and day-to-day activities, of course.
-Dont be surprised if you are the only one who is Rasta in any given situation.
+Don’t be surprised if you are the only one who is Rasta in any given situation.
 I find people respond fine to me as long as my dreadlocks are not showing.
 Once my locks are showing, some people seem to treat me even nicer, and some just want nothing to do with me.
 You see you must understand many people have preconceived notions about Rastas, and some have preconceived notions about what it means to have dreadlocks.
 Just wanted to give you a heads up that you may be out numbered sometimes.
-Just remember Jah is everything…please read my poem on what it means to have Jah Rastafari by your side.
+Just remember Jah is everything, and Zion our home.

-We Rasta like to read our bible.
+Rasta like to read our bible.
 Many of us like to carry our bible with us when we go out.
 It is important if you are thinking of following the Rastafari way of life, to read the bible on a regular basis, and make an effort to understand what you are reading.
 The commandments of the bible, is something we Rasta take very seriously…Here they are for you to consider to know if you should become Rastafarian.
-Click this link to read the 10 commandments.
+Rastafari Empress women dress respectable

 One thing I forget to mention on my blog, that is actually written in the bible is….Rastafari women don’t wear shiny jewelry, nor do we fancy up our hair.
 Ok maybe not never….but it is important to remember that to be humble is the name of the game.
 We dress for the lord.
 We don’t dress as if we are stepping out of a hip hop video.
 We are conservative, feminine and simple.
-If you are a woman are you willing to do the same?
-Interested in seeing some options for Rasta Clothing click here.
+As a Woman are you ready to do the same?

 Are you willing to teach the Rastafari livity to your children?